 How Long Does It Take Apple Seedlings to Bear Fruit?

 After three years in the dirt, our apple seedlings are now actually taller than our grafted nursery trees.
-We’re expecting them to come to bare alongside our other standard apple varieties in about 5 more years, but time will tell.
+We’re expecting them to come to bear alongside our other standard apple varieties in about 5 more years, but time will tell.